polettix/ETOOBUSY/_posts/2023-06-15-pwc221-good-strings.md

 not.
 Additional questions would be:

 - how should we handle accented characters?
-- special charas, like quotation marks, hyphens, dots, etc.
+- special characters, like quotation marks, hyphens, dots, etc.

 # The solution